rustfinity/rustfinity/challenges/constructors/description.md

-Unlike other programming languages, Rust doesn't have a build-in `constructor` keyword to construct instances of a struct.
+Unlike other programming languages, Rust doesn't have a built-in `constructor` keyword to construct instances of a struct.
 Instead, you can directly create an instance of a struct simply by calling the struct's name and passing the required values.

 ```rust
 struct Post {